jamespfennell/path-train-gtfs-realtime/README.md

 A number of errors can prevent the application from running 100% correctly, with the main source of errors being network failures when hitting the Razza API.
-At startup, the application downloads some basic data from the API and tries to write an empty GTFS Realtime file to disk.
+At startup, the application downloads some basic data from the API and tries to write an empty file to disk.
-If this start-up fails, the application exist with one of the following exit codes:
+If this start-up fails, the application will exit with one of the following exit codes:

 - `101` - the environment variable `PATH_GTFS_RT_PERIODICITY_MILLISECS` is not an integer.
 - `102` - there was an error retrieving [routes data](https://path.api.razza.dev/v1/routes) from the API (for example, network failure).
 - `103` - a routes data response was received from the API, but the response was malformed.
 - `104` - there was an error retrieving [stations data](https://path.api.razza.dev/v1/stations) from the API.
 - `105` - a stations data response was received from the API, but the response was malformed.
-- `106` - unable to write the GTFS Realtime file to disk.
+- `106` - unable to write to the specified file output path.
 This can often indicate a filesystem permissions error.

 After start-up, any errors encountered are handled gracefully, and the application will not exit until interrupted.
-If the realtime data for a specific stop cannot be retrieved, or is malformed, then the previously retrieved data will be used.
+If, during a particular update, the realtime data for a specific stop cannot be retrieved, or is malformed, then the previously retrieved data will be used.